PostgreSQL 9.5 is now available with Compose. To be precise, PostgreSQL 9.5.2, the very latest release is now available on Compose.

 psql to restore those backups into your 9.5 database.

-There's lots of exciting new features to explore on Compose PostgreSQL and in the coming days and weeks, we'll be looking at how you can make best use of them.
+There are lots of exciting new features to explore on Compose PostgreSQL and in the coming days and weeks, we'll be looking at how you can make best use of them.
 We'll also be tracking the development on 9.6 in Compose's Little Bits (every Friday on Compose Articles) and in future articles.